Wahoo KICKR CORE Trainer Review

 |Wireless Connectivity||ANT+ FE-C , Bluetooth Smart open||ANT+ FE-C , Bluetooth Smart open|

 When comparing the KICKR CORE to the Elite Directo, the CORE is clearly the better trainer, providing higher simulated grade, more power output and takes up less space.

-Where the Elite Directo might have a slight edge is on trainer weight, being a bit lighter.
+Where the Elite Directo might have a slight edge is on overall trainer weight.